vicrucann/cherish/README.md

 * [OpenSceneGraph installation on Linux](https://vicrucann.github.io/tutorials/osg-linux-quick-install/).

 **Note:** the used version of OSG only requires OpenGL and CMake; there is no need to install additional plugins; the minimal install is enough.

+**Note:** before doing installation of OpenSceneGraph on Windows, it is strongly recommended to turn off your anti-virus.
+The same can apply before installation of Qt library, e.g., [Avast is known to block certain files within Qt library](https://forum.qt.io/topic/68712/installer-error).

 **Note:** on completion of OSG compilation, do not forget to set up the environmental variables correctly to avoid problems with cmake finding the OSG directory libraries.